-- 1 Insert one end of a D8W modular cord into the SMDR jack on the processor module. - Plug the other end into an AT&T 355A adapter and then plug the 355A adapter into the RS-232C serial port on the printer.
+- 1 Insert one end of a D8W modular cord into the SMDR jack on the processor module. - Plug the other end into a 355A adapter and then plug the adapter into the printer's RS-232C serial port.

 Connecting Intercom Autodialers